-Useful Hints/Tips
+A Useful Hints/Tips

-- Make sure to format your messages exactly as specified in the Snowcast protocol.
-A good way to do this is using C structs, and the order specified above will help you avoid data alignment errors within these structs. - We recommend that you use #define or const ints (in C++) for protocol-type constants.
-Your code will be much more readable you won't be checking to see whether replyType is 2, you'll be checking to see that it's REPLY_INVALID_COMMAND. - For the TCP connection, use recv() and send() (or read() and write()).
+We recommend that you use #define or const ints (in C++) for protocol-type constants.
+Your code will be much more readable - you won't be checking to see whether replyType is 2, you'll be checking to see that it's REPLY_INVALID_COMMAND.

+For the TCP connection, use recv() and send() (or read() and write()).
 For the UDP connection, use sendto() and recvfrom().
-Don't send more than 1400 bytes with one call to sendto()4 - You will want to permit the server to reuse its port, so that you can kill it and restart it without waiting a few minutes.
+Don't send more than 1400 bytes with one call to sendto()4 handle that connection, and then continue accept()ing.
+To control the rate that the server sends song data at, use the the nanosleep() and gettimeofday() functions.

+You will want to permit the server to reuse its port, so that you can kill it and restart it without waiting a few minutes.
 Look at the end of section 4.2 in the networking guide (off the course website).
-To control the rate that the server sends song data at, use the the nanosleep() and gettimeofday() functions. - The TCP client has to read input from two sources at the same time stdin, and the server.
-You might do this with a thread for the server and a thread for standard input, or you might use select() to handle both tasks in a single thread without blocking.
-To implement hostname lookup (e.g. localhost to 127.0.0.1 or cslab6e to 128.148.31.38), use the getaddrinfo() function. - If you have questions regarding Berkeley sockets, select(), debugging techniques, or C programming in general, feel free to post these on Piazza!
-The course staff and your fellow students will be happy to help.
+To handle multiple connections on the server, you should have a thread which calls accept() in a loop.
+When it accepts a connection, it should start one or more threads to

-4This is because the MTU of Ethernet is 1440 bytes, and we don't want our UDP packets to be fragmented.
+$^{^4}$ This is because the MTU of Ethernet is 1440 bytes, and we don't want our UDP packets to be fragmented.
 You'll learn more about this later.